NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/02_parameters_and_forcings.md

 # 02. Parameters and forcings (input series)

-A parameter is a value that is held constant through each model run, and can be used to e.g. tune the model to fit observed data, or to run scenarios.
+A parameter is a user-provided value that is held constant through each model run, and can be used to e.g. set up the model for a specific geographical location, tune the model to fit observed data, or to run scenarios.
 In Mobius2, parameters are always put inside parameter groups.

-A forcing (input series) is another value that is not computed by the model, but unlike a parameter, varies over time.
+A forcing (input series) is another value that is not computed by the model, but unlike a parameter its value varies over time.
 In Mobius2 any `property` state variable without a math expression is assumed to be an input series.

 ```python
 model("The first model") {